briancappello/flask-unchained/docs/index.rst

         routes_module_name = 'urls'
         views_module_names = ['controllers', 'resources', 'views']

-.. admonition:: Important
-    :class: tip

-    Your code lives in bundles, but it is actually app factory hooks that define the patterns and make everything work.

-    Those patterns are for the most part just following consistent naming conventions and using standard object-oriented Python.
-To override something, you just place it in your bundle with the same name and in the same location (module) as whatever you want to override, or to extend something, do the same while also subclassing whatever you wish to extend.

 You can see the default module names and the override attribute names to set on your :class:`~flask_unchained.bundles.Bundle` subclass by printing the ordered list of hooks that will run for your app using ``flask unchained hooks``:

 .. code-block:: shell